 This is a description of Leica’s Compliance Program.
 It reflects the plan and policies we have implemented, but Leica’s Compliance network is a dynamic and continuously developing entity requiring coordination between multiple policies and programs as well as the commitment of our management team and associates.
 While adoption and implementation of appropriate policies cannot guarantee complete elimination of improper conduct, it is Leica’s expectation that all associates will comply with our Compliance Program and all applicable laws, rules, and regulations.
 To our knowledge, we are, in all material respects, in compliance with our Compliance Program and applicable law.
 Leica’s passion for continuous improvement in all areas of our business dictates that we regularly review and enhance our Compliance Program to adapt to our evolving compliance needs.

-Our Compliance Program has been developed by Leica ’ Compliance leadership and is managed by Tom Woodson, Global Chief Compliance Officer, and Huiri Kim, Head of Legal & Compliance in North America.
+Our Compliance Program has been developed by Leica’s Compliance leadership and is managed by Katrin Hoenig, Global Senior Compliance Manager, and James Kim, Legal & Compliance Counsel for the Americas.
 Company Management works with the Compliance team to ensure Leica effectively prevents, detects, and reacts to instances of non-compliance.

 Leica has adopted written policies and procedures such as our MedTech Policy to implement our high ethical standards and meet our healthcare compliance obligations under applicable laws, regulations, and industry codes of conduct.
 These policies apply to all Leica associates and compliance with those policies is a condition of employment.